MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/setup-local-dev-env.md

     - ASP.NET  Core 3.1 based Retail Server capable of interacting with HQ via RTS
     - Cloud POS

 You can find URLs corresponding to the just deployed CPOS and CSU if you review the base installer's log towards the end when CSU and CPOS are health-checked.
-In order to populate the Channel database with data from HQ you will need to execute the step #28 from here assuming you have already performed previous steps described in that document.
+To populate the Channel database with data from HQ, execute step #28 from here (assuming you have already performed previous steps described in that document).

 ## Switching from IIS mode to Self-Hosted mode

-If you will switch between IIS and Self-Host modes make sure to do the below steps (if this is your first run - you can skip them because those settings are default ones):
+If you switch between IIS and self-hosted modes make sure run the following steps.
+(If this is your first run, you can skip them because those settings are default ones.)

-- In  Visual Studio Code hit the button Run and Debug (Ctrl+Shift+D), a Drop Down Menu with a green arrow will be displayed under the top navigation bar, select there Debug with Self-Host
+- In Visual Studio Code click **Run and Debug** (Ctrl+Shift+D).
+A drop down menu with a green arrow will be displayed under the top navigation bar.
+Select **Debug with Self-Host**.
-- Open the file .vscode/tasks.json and make sure baseProduct_UseSelfHost is set to false.
+- Open the file `.vscode/tasks.json` and make sure that `baseProduct_UseSelfHost` is set to `false`.

-### Once F5 is hit the following will be done automatically (supported in Visual Studio Code only)
+After you click F5, the following are done automatically (supported in Visual Studio Code only):

 - The Scale Unit Sample code is compiled.
-This essentially means an extension compilation which results in a package containing Sealed CSU Extension installer.
+The compilation results in a package that contains the Sealed CSU Extension installer.
-- The Base Sealed Scale Unit installer is deployed if it was not deployed yet.
+- The Base Sealed Scale Unit installer is deployed if it was not yet deployed.
-- The package containing Demo Data is downloaded from the SDK's feed and then being applied to the Channel DB
+- The package containing demo data is downloaded from the SDK's feed and then applied to the Channel database.
-- Sealed Scale Unit Extension installer is deployed
+- The Sealed Scale Unit Extension installer is deployed.
-- Web browser page with a result of a call to CSU's health-check endpoint is rendered
+- A web browser page with a result of a call to CSU's health-check endpoint is displayed.
-- The debugger is attached to the process hosting the CSU and the CSU is ready to serve incoming requests at the Url http://localhost:12345 .
+- The debugger is attached to the process hosting the CSU and the CSU is ready to serve incoming requests at the Url http://localhost:12345.

-While the local scale unit is serving the requests, you can observe "DEBUG CONSOLE" to watch its internal diagnostics logging in real-time which can be helpful while debugging.
+While the local scale unit is serving the requests, use the **DEBUG CONSOLE** to watch the scale unit's internal diagnostics logging in real-time.
+The log can be helpful when you are debugging.

-## Deploy extension package to production:
+## Deploy the extension package to production

-Once the build is successfully completed, you can leverage the outputs to deploy your extensions:
+If the build finishes without errors, you can use the outputs to deploy your extensions:

-- **Cloud Scale Unit extension package** is in ScaleUnit\bin\Debug\netstandard2.0 folder - used for Cloud deployments.
+- **Cloud Scale Unit extension package** - This page is in the `ScaleUnit\bin\Debug\netstandard2.0` folder and is used for Cloud deployments.
-- **Scale Unit extension installer** is in Installer\bin\Debug\net461 - used for on-prem (in-store) installations.
+- **Scale Unit extension installer** - This installeder is in the `Installer\bin\Debug\net461`folder and is used for on-prem (in-store) installations.

-It's recommended to setup a [build pipeline to generate the package](build-pipeline.md), [steps to deploy the package is documented here](retail-sdk/retail-sdk-packaging.md#deploy-the-package-to-csu).
+You should setup up a build pipeline to generate the package and then deploy it.
+For more information, [Set up a build pipeline for the independent-packaging SDK](build-pipeline.md) and [Deploy the package to CSU](retail-sdk/retail-sdk-packaging.md#deploy-the-package-to-csu).

 ### Troubleshooting

-If anything doesn't go as expected while the packages were deployed, review the verbose set of logs and associated messages in the TERMINAL tab.
+To troubleshoot deployment problems, review the verbose set of logs and associated messages in the **TERMINAL** tab of Visual Studio Code.
 If you cannot figure out what is wrong on your own, then contact Microsoft to get help and provide:

-- Verbose description of the actions performed.
+- A verbose description of the actions performed.
 - The log file referenced at the very beginning and the very end of the Base Product's deployment process output.
 - Visual Studio Code Terminal's output including warnings/errors.

-Runtime logs corresponding to Retail Server and Async Client (in case of IIS host) can be found in Event Viewer under Windows Logs->Application.
-Filter the log by the Sources:
+Runtime logs corresponding to Retail Server and Async Client (in case of IIS host) can be found in the Event Viewer under **Windows Logs, Application**.
+Filter the log by these sources:

 - Microsoft Dynamics - Async Client Service
 - Microsoft Dynamics - Retail Server

-- Self-Hosted CSU will also print runtime logs directly to the  Visual Studio Code Terminal.
+Self-hosted CSU will also print runtime logs directly to the  Visual Studio Code Terminal.

 ## Out Of the Box Tasks in  Visual Studio Code

-A set of tasks is available via  Visual Studio Code's Terminal->Run Task... to achieve various goals:
+A set of tasks is available when using Visual Studio Code's **Terminal->Run Task**:

 - **build-extension** - builds an extension.
 - **check-msbuild** - reveals msbuild's version available for Visual Studio Code.
-- **check-ps-bitness** - checks if PowerShell available for Visual Studio Code is of required 64 bit version.
+- **check-ps-bitness** - checks if the PowerShell available for Visual Studio Code is the required 64 bit version.
 - **clean-extension** - cleans build output generated while the extension was built.
-- **install** - verifies all Dev Time prerequisites and then performs all required actions for the selected mode (Self-Hosted vs IIS) to deploy the Scale Unit ready for a debug session.
-This includes installation of the Base Scale Unit as well as Extension Installer.
+- **install** - verifies all development-time prerequisites and then performs all required actions for the selected mode (Self-hosted or IIS) to deploy the Scale Unit are ready for a debug session.
+This task includes installation of the Base Scale Unit as well as Extension Installer.
-- **uninstall** - uninstall an Extension and Base Scale Unit.
+- **uninstall** - uninstall an extension and Base Scale Unit.
-- **uninstall-base-product** - uninstalls Base Scale Unit.
-Will fail if it detects an installed Extension.
+- **uninstall-base-product** - uninstalls the Base Scale Unit.
+Fails if it detects an installed extension.
-- **uninstall-extension** - uninstalls an Extension.
+- **uninstall-extension** - uninstalls an extension.

 ### Feedback